Career Timeline of Javier Báez: Major Achievements and Milestones

 Discover the career path of Javier Báez, from the first major opportunity to industry-changing achievements.

-Ednel Javier "Javy" Báez, known as "El Mago," is a Puerto Rican professional baseball player currently with the Detroit Tigers.
-He plays shortstop, third base, and center field.
-Báez previously played for the Chicago Cubs and the New York Mets.
-He also represents Puerto Rico on the international baseball stage.
-Known for his exciting and unconventional style of play, Báez has become a popular figure in MLB.
+Ednel Javier "Javy" Báez, known as "El Mago", is a Puerto Rican professional baseball utility player currently with the Detroit Tigers in MLB.
+He previously played for the Chicago Cubs and the New York Mets.
+Báez also represents the Puerto Rican national team in international competitions.

 September 29, 2011: Drafted by Leones de Ponce

-On September 29, 2011, Javier Báez was selected third overall by the Leones de Ponce in the Liga de Béisbol Profesional Roberto Clemente's (LBPRC) rookie draft, but he did not play.
+On September 29, 2011, Báez was selected third overall by the Leones de Ponce in the Liga de Béisbol Profesional Roberto Clemente's (LBPRC) rookie draft, but did not play due to the Cubs' limitations.

 2011: Drafted by the Chicago Cubs

-In 2011, the Chicago Cubs selected Javier Báez with the ninth overall pick in the MLB draft.
+In 2011, the Cubs selected Báez with the ninth overall selection of the MLB draft.

-In 2012, MLB.com rated Javier Báez as the 62nd-best prospect in baseball.
-He made his regular season debut with the Peoria Chiefs of the Class A Midwest League, and was later promoted to the Daytona Cubs.
+Before the 2012 season, MLB.com rated Báez as the 62nd-best prospect in baseball.
+He made his regular season debut with the Peoria Chiefs of the Class A Midwest League and was later promoted to the Daytona Cubs.

 July 6, 2013: Promotion to Tennessee Smokies

-On July 6, 2013, Javier Báez was promoted to the Tennessee Smokies of the Class AA Southern League after improving his plate discipline.
+On July 6, 2013, Báez was promoted to the Tennessee Smokies of the Class AA Southern League after demonstrating improved plate discipline.

 May 16, 2014: Started Hitting Streak

-On May 22, 2014, the Cangrejeros de Santurce signed Javier Báez, but the Leones de Ponce reclaimed his rights citing the Winter League Agreement.
+On May 22, 2014, the Cangrejeros de Santurce of the LBPRC signed Báez by exploiting a legal loophole.
+However, the Leones de Ponce quickly reclaimed his local player rights.

 2014: Finished Season at Shortstop